kunalbandale/Single-PageSite/README.md

 # my-first-website
-This is my first static website
+This is a very basic web page.
+This is made using basics of HTML & CSS